MohammedAli158/mern-blogging-website-master/readme.md

 # mern-blogging-website-master
 This is a blog creating website developed using mern stack and is fully functional and working having working notification system and more
-Features:\n
+Features:
-Google Authentication: Secure login and signup using Google OAuth.\n Image Uploading: Users can upload and manage images within their blogs.\n Blog Management: Create, edit, and delete blogs with full CRUD functionality.\n Engagement System: Like blogs, comment on them, reply to comments (supports infinite nesting), and remove comments when needed.\n
+Google Authentication: Secure login and signup using Google OAuth.
+Image Uploading: Users can upload and manage images within their blogs.
+Blog Management: Create, edit, and delete blogs with full CRUD functionality.
+Engagement System: Like blogs, comment on them, reply to comments (supports infinite nesting), and remove comments when needed.
-User Dashboard: Manage drafts, published blogs, and delete unwanted posts easily.\n Search Functionality: Search across blogs and users; results dynamically match the query.\n Trending & Tag Filtering: Blogs are ranked and shown as trending based on engagement (likes, comments, replies).
-Users can also filter blogs by tags.\n
+User Dashboard: Manage drafts, published blogs, and delete unwanted posts easily.
+Search Functionality: Search across blogs and users; results dynamically match the query.
+Trending & Tag Filtering: Blogs are ranked and shown as trending based on engagement (likes, comments, replies).
+Users can also filter blogs by tags.
-Similar Blogs Section: Displays related blogs below each blog post to enhance discoverability.\n
+Similar Blogs Section: Displays related blogs below each blog post to enhance discoverability.
-Notifications: Real-time notifications for new comments, likes, and replies, accessible via the dashboard or the navbar notification icon.\n
+Notifications: Real-time notifications for new comments, likes, and replies, accessible via the dashboard or the navbar notification icon.
-Clean, organized, and built for a smooth user experience.\n
+Clean, organized, and built for a smooth user experience.

 #the directory structure used
 ```